Faith-and-Code-Technologies/mDirt/README.md

 ### 🚀 **Coming Soon**

-- **JSON to UI**
+- **KoreUI**
-  - We’re currently working on a system to generate dynamic UI elements.
-This will make it possible to add JSON elements such as custom Enchantments, Advancements, Loot Tables, and so many more.
+  - We have created a Python package that converts JSON Schemas to a PySide6 UI.
+With this system, we will be able to support Advancements, Loot Tables, Predicates, and so much more.
-  - It will also make it possible to use ALL components on custom items!
-  - **Update**: The system itself has been built, and we are working on implementing it into mDirt.
+  - Please stay tuned for the implementation - manually creating JSON files that are thousands of lines long will take some time.

 ---